-Appendix A Staff Professional Learning
+Appendix A Staff Professional Learning - 2016

 Kindlehill teachers, teacher's aides, and administration staff attend ongoing professional development session throughout the year.
-In 2014, the following sessions were attended:
+In 2016, the following sessions were attended:

-The College of teachers and assistants have a weekly speech and movement class.
+The College of teachers and assistants have a weekly speech and movement class, and an additional pre-term teacher's studio session before each term commences.